 Admission to master’s programs is generally less competitive than for PhD programs.
 However, some PhD programs do not have an explicit master’s track.
 Instead, those schools admit students to the PhD program and typically award a master’s degree in the second year of the program.
 Some students may choose to leave the program at that point with the master’s degree while others will continue on for the PhD.

 A PhD program typically takes 5-6 years to complete for a student entering graduate school with a bachelor’s degree.
 The PhD program involves both coursework and original research.
 The coursework varies from school-to-school.
 At some schools, it is a few required courses.
 At other schools, it may be a few years of coursework to provide you with both breadth and depth in the field.
 In some PhD programs, you’ll get a master’s along the way for completing a certain subset of the requirements whereas other PhD programs skip the master’s entirely.
+The slide deck developed by CRA-E provides a good overview of the path to a PhD – from applications to finding the dream job.

 The main part of a PhD is research on new and challenging problems in an area of your choosing.
 In conjunction with a research adviser; the student will present and publish results in conferences and journals; and will become a leading expert in their field of study.
 Ultimately, they will write a dissertation that describes their research in detail.